 I already have Hot Cross Bun recipes on my blog.
 But these versions are made in muffin tins and they are delicious.
 However, I have always wanted to make them the traditional way, rolling the dough into balls and having them bake together.
 So like with my bread recipe, I have been working on this recipe since last year and have had limited success…until now!

 The buns are moist and the texture is soft and fluffy.
 They aren’t overly sweet and have the perfect amount of spices.
 The sugar-spiced glaze compliments them so well and adds another layer of flavour.
-You can eat these just as they are, lightly toasted under the grill or gently heated through in the microwave
+You can eat these just as they are or gently heated through in the microwave the next day.

-There are a few things to keep in mind when making bread.
+- There are a few things to keep in mind when making bread.
 Your oven, altitude and climate, whether it’s dry or humid, can influence your results.
-At the moment it is summer here in Australia and I know, from when making bread rolls, I do have different results in winter compared to making them in summer.
+At the moment it is autumn here in Australia and the weather is still quite warm, and I know from when making bread rolls, I do have different results in winter compared to making them in summer.

 For accurate cup measurements, I sift the potato starch before measuring, so that there are no lumps/clumps.
 All cup measurements are firmly packed.

 Update: I’m currently using the Bob’s Red Mill brand of xanthan gum, as I’m no longer able to buy the Nu-vit brand.
 I have found by using this brand, I’ve needed to add ½ teaspoon of ground psyllium husk to the dry ingredients.
 The psyllium husk helps with the structure of the buns.
 I have also increased the superfine white rice flour from 44g to 64g.

 310ml (1¼ cups) warm dairy free milk of choice

 1 tablespoon (15ml) maple syrup